 32 "But I say to you that whoever shall separate from his wife, except for the cause of fornication, causes her to commit adultery.
 And whoever shall marry her who is only separated commits adultery."

 That makes quite a difference doesn't it?
 Of course the separation was not a temporary mutually agreed upon separation, but a vindictive husband getting rid of a wife innocent of adultery.
 One mistranslated word has made countless numbers of people misunderstand what God was saying and that he was not changing his law, his morals, instead he was just restating it.

 What has amazed me the most is that when I have presented this information to preachers they acknowledge it, but go ahead and teach what they always have.
 I have heard, "Well it's taught else where".
 If we ever got beyond that line they would be shown that the scripture is consistent with what I showed above.
 If a verse does not really teach something then it can not be used for that purpose.
 For example, Malachi 2:16 does not teach that God hates divorce.
 The Hebrew does not say that even though the English wrongly does.

 The only times that a writ or bill of divorce was not required was when the marriage was broken by adultery or when God did not consider the marriage valid.
 Here are a couple examples of invalid marriages before God.
 There are more.

 Ezra said they were "chief in this trespass".
 What was this trespass?
 It is against God's law to mix or mingle with other peoples.
 In Exodus 20:14 when it says, "Thou shalt not commit adultery" (adulteration) it also includes the mixing of cloth, farm animals, agricultural seed (hybridization) and the seed of different races of men.
 The Hebrew and Greek include the meaning miscegenation.
 That is certainly not taught in Bible schools today.
 The seventh commandment has a much broader meaning than most people today remember.
-Your great grandparents may have known this truth.
+Your great great grandparents may have known this truth.
 As you can see Jude mentions this as well in the phrase, "and going after strange flesh".